workeffortwaste/gsap-video-export/README.md

 ### Installation

-`gsap-video-export` is a command line tool that can be installed directly from NPM.
+`gsap-video-export` is a command line tool that can be installed directly via NPM.

 ```
 npm install -g gsap-video-export